iwillspeak/ullage/thoughts.md

 when trees are not being directly backed by source.
 This would be useful when creating replacement trees in a syntax transformation.

+## Full Fidelity Trees

+There are a few other parsers which construct full fidelity trees:

+ * Roslyn - For C#
+ * [swift/Syntax][libsyntax] - for Swift.
+Based on Roslyn
+ * [Rust-analyzer][rust_analyzer] - Based on swift/Syntax.
+Stores tree nodes in arenas
+   and uses Salsa.

+These always produce _some_ parse tree for every file.
+Invalid tokens are collected into trivia or skipped.
+Allowing missing portions of each node in the tree factors into the builder API.
+Both Roslyn and swift/Syntax have a `SyntaxFactory` which builds nodes.
+Nodes can either have all of their parts provided up front or a base empty node created and tokens attached as parsing commences.

+This style of parsing relies on the transformation from syntax to semantic model being tolerant of some levels of invalid input.
+Some semantic analysis is still possible for broken source.

+The parser isn't directly exposed either.
+The main entry point to the API is the `SyntaxTree`.
+This is a representation of a single 'compilation unit' or source file.
+Typically a `SyntaxTree` provides a `parse()` method to take an input text and covert it to a tree of some kind.
+Trees have a collection of 'diagnostics' and the root of the tree.
+Each node in the tree implements `SyntaxNode`.
+This allows traversal of the tree without knowledge of the types of each node.
+Not sure if this will be some kind of trait or should be an `enum`.

 ## Defining a Parser API

 It would be nice if the different areas of the compiler lived in